2017 Community Sport and Recreation Awards Terms and Conditions

 15. Nominators and entrants will be deemed to have accepted these rules and bound by them.

-16. Below is a list of the four awards, full criteria details can be found in the category criteria document below.
+16. Below is a list of the five awards, full criteria details can be found in the category criteria document below.

 The Professional Footballers' Association - Professional Community Programme of the Year Award